garawalid/Combine/readme.md

 - Create unit test and integration test.
 An example of unit test is in `tests/layers/consume/test_api_connector.py`
 - Add Travis CI and some DevOps solution.
 - Add docstring to all methods.
 Example of docstring is in `_normalize_dataframe()` under `/pipelines/nes_games.py`
+- Package the project.
+This will make deployment faster and easier.